WaleedF1998/finance-investment-analytics/Strategic-Revenue-Financial-Intelligence-System/README.md

 This project builds an integrated financial intelligence framework for a $35M ARR B2B SaaS company operating in a high-growth environment.

-It connects revenue driver modeling, SQL-based reporting architecture, and capital structure simulation to demonstrate how operating performance translates into enterprise value and investor returns.
+It connects revenue driver modeling, SQL-based reporting architecture, and capital structure simulation to demonstrate how operational performance translates into enterprise value and investor returns.

 ---